 Each sample request is a simple form.
 If a user navigates away from the form, the data entered on that form is lost; i.e., it doesn’t function like a cart where you can go back and keep adding items to the same cart.

+ss

 Return Requests